TanushreeSB/Python-basics/README.md

 + is string concatenation, so both sides must be strings.

-If you want to join a string with a number, you must explicitly convert the number using str().
+-If you want to join a string with a number, you must explicitly convert the number using str().

     name = "Tanushree"
     age = 22